-Official SAT/ACT Scores
+3. Official SAT/ACT Scores

-Proof of English Language Proficiency
+4. Proof of English Language Proficiency

 To meet this requirement, submit one of the following items directly from the testing agency.
 Copies are not accepted.

-- Official transcript (mark sheet) showing the completion of one year of full-time study at a school located in the United States
+Official transcript (mark sheet) showing the completion of one year of full-time study at a school located in the United States

 Official statement of completion from one full year of full-time study at a school where English is the official language of instruction

-Official SAT 1 Critical Reading score of 480, new SAT reading score of 26, or ACT English score of 20
+Official SAT 1 Critical Reading score of 470 (old SAT) OR new SAT reading score of 26.
+Baylor's SAT code is 6032.

 Official IELTS score of 6.5 (We will accept IELTS Indicator)

-CSS/Financial Aid PROFILE
+5. CSS/Financial Aid PROFILE

 If you are seeking need-based financial assistance as an international student, you must fill out a CSS/Financial Aid PROFILE to apply for aid.
 Baylor will not consider your application until you have satisfied this requirement.
 If you do not need financial assistance and want this requirement waived, call (254) 710-3435 to discuss with your admissions counselor.